Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Discussion at the probability level

 In Fig. \ref{fig_prob}, we have shown the appearance channel probability as a function of neutrino energy for different values of $\Delta m^{2}_{4 1}$.
 The left plot is for DUNE near detector which is placed at 574 meters from the neutrino beam source and the right plot is for P2O near detector which is placed at 320 meters from the source.
-The blue, red and green curves correspond to $\Delta m^{2}_{4 1} = 0.1$ eV$^2$, 1 eV$^2$ and 10 eV$^2$, respectively.
+The red and blue curves correspond to $\Delta m^{2}_{4 1} = $ 1 eV$^2$ and 10 eV$^2$, respectively.
 The black curves correspond to the neutrino fluxes in arbitrary units.
-From the panels we can see that the blue curve is lying outside the flux envelop for both near detectors.
-This indicates that both the experiments will be insensitive to $\Delta m^{2}_{4 1} = 0.1$ eV$^2$ sterile neutrinos.
+Both the experiments are insensitive to sterile neutrino mass squared difference of $\Delta m^{2}_{4 1} = 0.1$ eV$^2$, which we have not shown here.
 Next we see that most part of the red curve lies inside the flux envelop for DUNE near detector but this is not the case for the P2O near detector.
-From this we can draw an important conclusion that the DUNE experiment will be more sensitive to $\Delta m^{2}_{4 1} = 1$ eV$^2$ sterile neutrino.
+From this we can draw an important conclusion that the DUNE experiment will be more sensitive to $\Delta m^{2}_{4 1} = 1$ eV$^2$ sterile neutrinos.
 The first maxima for $\Delta m^{2}_{4 1} = 10$ eV$^2$ coincides with the flux maxima of P2O experiment whereas second maxima and some part of first maxima lies inside the flux envelop of DUNE experiment.
 Therefore, we can expect that P2O experiment will provide best sensitivity to $\Delta m^{2}_{4 1} = 10 $ eV$^2$ sterile neutrinos.